EcoPro-Systems/Kelp-Forest-Projection/README.md

 ![](Figures/kelp_west_coast.png)

 `kelp_area_m2` - The total emergent kelp canopy area in square meters within the selected geometry.
 Cells with no numerical value correspond to instances when the scene was either obstructed by clouds and/or no clear observation of the area was available and no measurement was obtained.
+The nan's and zeros should be filtered out in correlation estimates.

 | Quarter | Season        | Months                  | Date              |